aaikedw/fada-import-specs/FADA-import-specs-new.md

 - delete the prod db
 - change the name of the staging db to prod db
 - prepare a new staging db by copying of the prod db into a new staging db.
 Copying first and using this db for production is also possible, but as this requires more time, a simple renaming is easier for the staging -> production step, while the time it takes to copy the database should be less of an issue when rebuilding the staging database.

+[^1]: Although the isPreferred term is mentioned here, and is potentially present in Darwin Core-Archive files that have to be treated, this field is not of relevance for FADA as this term is  part of the vernacularName-extension which would be ignored for FADA.